AlexKotsovolis/AI-Gaming-Machine-K0sh-AI-/README.md

 ---

-  --> Released K0sh AI.
+  - Released K0sh AI.

-  --> Simple "Guess the number" and "Chat".
+  - Simple "Guess the number" and "Chat".

-  --> Simple GUI.
+  - Simple GUI.

-  --> Kinda boring... :(
+  - Kinda boring... :(

 ---
 ## Version 0.2: (REWORK)
 ---

-  --> Reworked chat messages!
+  - Reworked chat messages!

-  --> Cool UI and design!
+  - Cool UI and design!
 (Feel free to make suggestions if you want!)

-  --> NOTICE: Hey everyone!
+  - NOTICE: Hey everyone!
 I have decided (from now on) to keep every version here in github, if anyone would like to use previous versions (with of course more coming soon).
 I think it is really cool, so next update, you can choose which version you like the most!

 ---
 ## Version: 0.3 : "One..
 More..
 Game!"
 ---

-  --> Introducing...
+  - Introducing...
 Rock-Paper-Scissors!
 (NEW GAME MODE)

-  --> Really simple, maybe buggy.
+  - Really simple, maybe buggy.

-  --> New messages.
+  - New messages.

-  --> Next update is gonna be FIRE
+  - Next update is gonna be FIRE

-  --> Kept old version's code, as promised.
+  - Kept old version's code, as promised.

 ---
 ## Version: 0.4: "Wait..
 I know you!" (what even are these names really)
 ---

-  --> Introducing our new feature...
+  - Introducing our new feature...
 LOG-IN / PLAYER DATA!

-  --> New Point system!
+  - New Point system!

-  --> New messages.
+  - New messages.

-  --> I have a headache...
+  - I have a headache...

-  --> New GUI, more professional-like and some gaming vibes!
+  - New GUI, more professional-like and some gaming vibes!
 (It is going to change anytime soon, the GUI will never stay the same!)

-  --> Kept old version's code, as promised.
+  - Kept old version's code, as promised.

-  --> How it works: Make a new account (with a json which is already being made in the code), play, leave, rejoin, say your name and K0sh is going to know you know!
+  - How it works: Make a new account (with a json which is already being made in the code), play, leave, rejoin, say your name and K0sh is going to know you know!
 ---
 ## Version 0.4.1 : "Threading"
 ---

-  --> Added threading, for a better experience.
+  - Added threading, for a better experience.

-  --> Lagging?
+  - Lagging?
 Not anymore!
 Threading is here.

-  --> Really small update, before version 0.5.
+  - Really small update, before version 0.5.

 ---
 # Version: 0.5 "Another One."
 ---

-  --> Changed the GUI!
+  - Changed the GUI!
 (Scroll up to check the Image I pasted)

-  --> Added "Blackjack" game mode, which activates by sending the word "BLC", or "Blc", or even "blc"
+  - Added "Blackjack" game mode, which activates by sending the word "BLC", or "Blc", or even "blc"

-  --> Kept previous version's code, as promised
+  - Kept previous version's code, as promised

-  --> PLEASE NOTICE: This new game mode is not meant for MISUING (gambling), it is just for fun, and a way to spend time with your friend K0sh!
+  - PLEASE NOTICE: This new game mode is not meant for MISUING (gambling), it is just for fun, and a way to spend time with your friend K0sh!

-  --> I will run out of ideas sometime, so please give me recommendations 🙏
+  - I will run out of ideas sometime, so please give me recommendations 🙏

 ---
-# Next Version: 0.5.1 ("V.0.5, but enhanced GUI)
+# Version: 0.5.1 ("V.0.5, but enhanced GUI)
-- Cool animations :)
+---

+  - Really small update, but I added typewriter animations.

+  - New message added, now you can ask K0sh for the latest updates.

 ---

 ## 🚀 Getting Started